Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Haiti that I know before the earthquake of January 2010, will be beautiful again.
 I have to show Haiti’s panoramic scenery, everyday life, its historic moments like: “Ceremony of Bois Caiman, 1791”, “ Mad Dogs chasing fugitive slaves'.
 I have to show some of Haiti’s heroic figures like: Toussaint Louverture, Jean Jacques Dessalines.

 I have three children: Richard, Sabrina, Stanley.
-I have three grandchildren: Kinshasa, Guenett, and Tsehai.
+I have four grandchildren: Kinshasa, Guenett, and Tsehai, and Mossiah.

 NOTICE of Copyright 2011: